-Beloved child has many names and sometimes it can be difficult to know what is what.
+Sea vegetables come in many forms, and sometimes it can be tricky to know what is what.

 Seaweed and Kelp are macroalgae.
-In Norway there are 450 species, these are divided into 3 groups
+In Norway there are 450 species, these are divided into 3 groups: brown algae, red algae and green algae.

 Green algae: Sea lettuce and Intestinal Green (belongs to the plant kingdom, but is referred to as algae).

-Seaweed species grow on stone by the shores.
+Seaweed species grow on rocks by the shores.
 Like flowers, they grow the newest part from the tip.

 Sea kelp are the larger algae you will find at the bottom of the shore and in the sea.
 It grows like a strand of hair from the attachment up to the light.